 This quote is weighty, so I’d like to home in on two subsections.
 First, I will briefly address Netanyahu’s claim that Palestinian’s are “call[ing] for Israel’s destruction inside their schools, inside their mosques, inside the textbooks.”
 On a related note, I would also like to make the distinction between the Palestinian recognition of the state of Israel, and a Palestinian recognition of the state of Israel as a “Jewish State.”
 I will end with a summary of the settler movement’s claim to Judea and Samaria on the basis of Jewish tradition, and how this religious belief influences Israeli policy implementation and any prospect for peace in the Middle East.

-First, Netanyahu’s assertion of Palestinian incitement is overblown by the simple principle of disporting the scope of his representative sample.
+First, Netanyahu’s assertion of Palestinian incitement is overblown by the simple principle of distorting the scope of his representative sample.
 He says, “Palestinians” not “some Palestinians” or even “most Palestinians,” bundling all Palestinians under this collective label of violent terrorists hell-bent on Israel’s destruction.
 While anti-Israel calls-to-arms do indeed exists within Palestinian society and many Palestinians hold negative views of their Israeli neighbors, violence is in no way institutionalized in public schools, and these views are not held by even the majority of Palestinians citizens of the West Bank.
 Specifically, according to a public opinion poll administered by An-Najah National University in 2016, “45.7% of respondents supported the rise of a peaceful, unarmed intifada in the Palestinian Territories; 48.7% rejected that” and “38% of respondents supported the rise of an armed intifada in the Palestinian Territories; 55.7% rejected that.”

 Regarding Netanyahu’s point that Palestinians refuse to “recognize the Jewish state,” a few things come to mind.
-First, the Palestinian government has already recognized Israel’s “right to exists.”
+First, the Palestinian government has already recognized Israel’s “right to exist.”
 An unofficial remark from former PLO leader Yasser Arafat in 1998 is considered the first occurrence.
 Five years later, Arafat doubled-down on those statements in a letter to Israeli Prime Minister Yizhak Rabin, formally invalidating prior PLO policy provisions rejecting Israel’s right to exist.
 Current President of the state of Palestine Mahmoud Abbas has also said that he recognizes the state of Israel, but rejects the idea of labeling is as a “Jewish state.”
 Notably, Israel has never formally recognized Palestine’s right to exist.

 To understand this distinction—between Israel as a state and Israel as a “Jewish state”—it is important to understand the complicated demographic reality of Israel today in which Jews make up just 75% of the total population, as well as the competing historical narratives of Israel’s establishment in 1948, an event celebrated by Israelis as their “Day of Independence” and mourned by Palestinians as the “Nakba” or “Day of Catastrophe,” memorializing the expulsion of an estimated 700,000 Palestinians in 1948 from their homes in what is now modern Israel.
 Those who object to the “Jewish state” label do so on the grounds that the Palestinians which remained in Israel and other religious and ethnic minorities that also hold Israeli citizenship will be considered second-class citizens under a government that officially identifies itself as Jewish.